dbt-labs/dbt-cll-evaluator/README.md

 ⚠️ This tool leverages some internal API, and there is no guarantee that it will work forever ⚠️

+## Coalesce 2024 presentation

-The slides of the presentation are available [here](<slides/CLL Coalesce 24.pdf>) and the recoding will be added shortly.
+The slides of the presentation are available [here](<slides/CLL Coalesce 24.pdf>) and the recording will be added shortly.

 ## Installing it and running it